FairwindsOps/goldilocks/README.md

 Use "goldilocks [command] --help" for more information about a command.
 ```
+### controller

+This starts the goldilocks controller.
+Used by the Docker container, it will create vpas for properly labelled namespaces.

 ### create-vpas

 `goldilocks create-vpas -n some-namespace`

 This will search for any deployments in the given namespace and generate a VPA for each of them.
 Each vpa will be labelled for use by this tool.

+### delete-vpas

+This will delete all vpa objects in a namespace that are labelled for use by this tool.

 ### dashboard